This post: Biblical duties of a pastor’s wife.

 The parsonage yard needs mowed, but your husband is so busy with church work (including mowing the church lawn) that he has to put it off for at least a few more days.

 Let go and give grace.
-Choose to honor him.

-It just might be the best thing you ever do for your marriage.
+And it just might be the best thing you ever do for your marriage.

 Duty #2: Give your children grace.

 I didn’t even know that a “typical” preacher’s kid acted like, but it seemed pretty awful!

 As the mother of preacher’s kids, give your children the gift of unconditional love, grace, and affirmation.

 I’m not talking about letting them act like undisciplined heathens.

 A Sunday School teacher complains about your preschool daughter’s behavior in class, and you react out of embarrassment instead of dealing with the issue in the privacy of your home after church.

 I want to raise children who are confident, gracious, and who love people and love serving in God’s kingdom.

 Duty #3: Give your church family grace.

-After being in ministry with my husband for ten years, I understand at least a little why it’s possible to get to that point.
+After being in vocational ministry with my husband since 2004, I understand at least a little why it’s possible to get to that point.